katiefugate/Oasis/README.md

-# final-project
+# Oasis

-A full stack JavaScript app for renting out someones pool or listing your own pool to be rented.
+A full-stack JavaScript web application for renting someones pool, or listing your own pool to be rented.

 [LIVE](https://swim-oasis.herokuapp.com/)